scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 `TBSCertificate` sequence: Contains information associated with the subject of the certificate and the CA that issued it.
 It includes the following fields:

 - `version` field: Describes the version of the encoded certificate.
-It MUST be set to "v3" (as extensions are required in SCION).
+It MUST be set to "v3" (as extensions are REQUIRED in SCION).

 - `serialNumber` field: A positive integer assigned by the CA to each certificate.
 It MUST be unique for each certificate issued by a given CA.
 - `signature` field: Contains the identifier for the algorithm used by the CA to sign the certificate.